 Changing conditions such as traffic, work, or time of day require traffic control adjustment.
 If an accident or near accident occurs after the control has been set up, make necessary adjustments immediately and monitor for a reasonable period.
-Remove, cover or turn traffic control devices during nonworking hours.
+Remove, cover or turn traffic control devices during non-working hours.

-Refer to the Work Zone Traffic Control Guidelines Book and the MUTCD, Part VI for guidance on specific work operations, duration of work requirements and flagging operations.
+Refer to the Work Zone Traffic Control Guidelines M 54-44 and MUTCD Part Work Zone Traffic Control Guidelines M 54-44 VI for guidance on specific work operations, duration of work requirements and flagging operations.